StevenLeRoux/spp/README.md

 * Modify the `/etc/passwd` file to replace the default shell (seventh field) by the SPP binary (e.g. /opt/spp/bin/spp)

 You're good to go.

+## Deployment tips

+* Make a template LXC container to bring all the rules you want to isolate a bit more between user groups.
+This way you can have a different @bouce_host_ip, one for sysadmins, one for network team, one for devs... but give them the same actions (ssh@devs, ssh@network, ssh@dba, ...)

+## Todo list

+* Modify the getport method to use the same action `ssh -At tunnel@spp getport`